Twitter removes accounts linked to Alex Jones, Infowars

-Twitter says it has removed accounts linked to conspiracy-monger Alex Jones and Infowars.
+Twitter has removed some accounts thought to be used to circumvent a ban on conspiracy-monger Alex Jones and Infowars, the company said Tuesday.

-A Twitter spokesman confirmed Tuesday that the accounts had been removed.
-There was no additional comment from the company.

 Continue Reading Below